cs1656-fall2017/2017-09.project-2.template/README.md

 Please note that the predicted rating shown above is just for formatting purposes only and that you should show all available decimal points.

-Also, you should show an error message in case the userID or movieID are invalid, the training data file is not readable, the provided algorithm does not match one of the four specified, etc.
+Also, you should show an error message in case the userID or movieID are invalid, the training data file is not readable, the provided algorithm does not match one of the four specified, and K is not a positive integer.

 ### (2) pittrecsys.py evaluate TrainingFile K Algorithm TestingFile
-This command will use simple user-based collaborative filtering, with the following parameters:
+This command will use simple user-based collaborative filtering to evaluate the performance of the specified algorithm, with the following parameters:
 * **TrainingFile** is the training data file
-* **K** means the algorithm should consider only the K nearest (most similar) users to user **UserID**.
-Note that a value of 0 means that there is no limit and all the users should be considered.
+* **K** means that the algorithm should consider only the K nearest (most similar) users to user **UserID**.
+Note that a value of K=0 means that there is no limit and all the users should be considered.
 * **TestingFile** is the testing data file
 * **Algorithm** is the specific algorithm used, which can be one of the following:
-	* **average**, just computing the average rating for MovieID based on all other movies (K is effectively set to 0 for this, regardless of user input)
+	* **average**, just computing the average rating for MovieID based on all other ratings for that movie (K is effectively set to 0 for this, regardless of user input)
 	* **euclid**, when using Euclidean distance to measure user-user similarity and then use the nearest K users to UserID to predict his/her rating for MovieID (through a simple weighted average, where the similarities are the weights)
-	* **pearson**, when using Person Similarity to measure user-user similarity and then use the nearest K users to UserID to predict his/her rating for MovieID (through a simple weighted average, where the similarities are the weights).
-You should use the Pearson function provided in scipy.stats module  https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html
+	* **pearson**, when using Pearson Similarity to measure user-user similarity and then use the nearest K users to UserID to predict his/her rating for MovieID (through a simple weighted average, where the similarities are the weights).
+You should use the Pearson function provided in the `scipy.stats` module:   https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html
 	* **cosine**, when using Cosine Similarity to measure user-user similarity and then use the nearest K users to UserID to predict his/her rating for MovieID (through a simple weighted average, where the similarities are the weights).

 For example:
-`python3 pittrecsys evaluate train.data 20 pearson test.data`
+`python3 pittrecsys.py evaluate train.data 20 pearson test.data`
-should use train.data for training the user-user collaborative filtering algorithm, and then try to predict the test.data UserID/MovieID pairs and compare them to those in the test.data file.
-Your program should aggregate these differences by computing the Root Mean Squared Error (RMSE) and report that number.
+should use train.data for training the user-user collaborative filtering algorithm, and then try to predict the test.data UserID/MovieID pairs and compare the predictions to the corresponding ratings in the test.data file.
+Your program should aggregate these differences by computing the Root Mean Squared Error (RMSE) and reporting that number.

 The output format of your program should be as follows:
 ```